riverloopsec/killerbee/README.md

 The early hardware supports sniffing.
 The gen3 hardware, firmware version 0.9.0+, supports injection and jamming.

+To use this, you must:
+ - configure your computer to be on the 10.10.10.0/24 network, to communicate with the device's default IP
+ - provide the `-i 10.10.10.2` or similar flags to utilities so it detects this device

 _This is currently supported for beta._

 TOOLS